UK Tax A Brief Overview of Taxation in the United Kingdom

 Business and Personal Taxes

-Business and personal taxes include National Insurance Contribution (NIC), the second biggest revenue source for the UK government among taxes and Capital Gains Tax.
+Business and personal taxes include the National Insurance Contribution (NIC), the second biggest revenue source for the UK government among taxes and Capital Gains Tax.

 National Insurance Contributions (NIC)